Alternatively, fill out the form below and

 Rodents (rats & mice) co-exist with humans all over the world.
-They reproduce quickly and they’re adept at entering small spaces to hide out of site.
-They also spread diseases and can do damage to your furniture and stored goods.
-They can even damage electrical wiring.
+Mice and rats reproduce quickly and they’re adept at entering small spaces to hide out of site.
+They also spread diseases, can do damage to your furniture and stored goods and even damage electrical wiring.

-Rodent control is more than just throwing rodent bait around.
+Gaining control is more than just throwing bait around.
 A professional understands the nesting and feeding habits of the different species of rats and mice in Australia.
 We adjust our baiting plans to suit each different species.
-This achieves more effective rodent control in a short time frame.
+This achieves more effective control in a short time frame.

-We inspect for rodents in the following areas:
+We inspect for mice & rats in the following areas:

 We need to know the extent of the rodent infestation.
 It helps us target our rodent baiting program to eliminate the mice or rats as quickly as possible.

 Inspecting and planning our baiting carefully also limits our impact on the environment because we can do the same job with less bait.

 Pest Managers place our baits in targeted areas.
 Baits are placed in high rodent traffic areas identified during an inspection.

 Our baits are placed in tamper-proof bait stations to prevent access by children, pets, and wildlife.